Amazon SDE interview experience (2026): OA + VO full process analysis + summary of high-frequency questions

-Round 1: Algorithmic Programming (Coding)
+Round 1: Algorithm Programming (Coding)

 The first reaction of the trainee was to use DP, thinking of recording the minimum number of steps for each position.
 However, after writing a few lines, they realized that the state transfer is too complicated, the time complexity is close to O(n²), and it will surely time out in the case of large arrays.